BumpConductor/BumpScoutPoc/docs/DEVELOPMENT.md

 ### Actions

 Actions are the heart of a Redux application, this is how the environment talks to us and where we query the evironment.
 As such many actions will be asynchronous.
-We use [redux-thunk](https://github.com/gaearon/redux-thunk) to implement asynchronous chains of actions.
+We use [redux-thunk](https://github.com/gaearon/redux-thunk), and [redux-promise](https://www.npmjs.com/package/redux-promise) to implement asynchronous chains of actions.

 ### Services

-Currently there is only one service and it is listening for firebase events.
-As things grow we may introduce other domain/duck specific services.
+The services that abstract the firebase APIs have been split up to reflect the needs of the ducklings.
+This makes them easier to test in isolation.

 ## Test mocks

 In order to simplify testing the Redux app, we mock the Firebase interface.
 Currently this mock is not complete and only implements those functions that are used by the application.
 If you use a previously unused function you will need to add it to the mock in order to create tests.
-The `firebase` mock is implemented in `app/test/helpers/firebase.js` and is always loaded for unit tests.
+The `firebase` mock is implemented in `app/test/helpers/firebase` and is always loaded for unit tests.

 Additionally the UI tests use a mock for the global `app` object which overrides the actions and selectors to make it simpler to test the Polymer elements without also testing the `app` behaviour.
 This means that if you use an action or selector that was not previously used it will need to be stubbed first.
 The stubs are listed in `ui/test/helpers/stubs.html`.
 To get early feedback on integration issues, it is only possible to add stubs for actions and selectors that are actually implemented in the app - if you try to stub a method that does not exist, an error will be generated.